-Actually, there is no bad news because your cool half million also gets you perhaps the most perfectly balanced, lusciously shaped and technologically advanced road car the world has ever seen: Ferrari’s new 296 GTB.
+Actually, there is no bad news because your cash also gets you perhaps the most perfectly balanced, lusciously shaped and technologically advanced road car the world has ever seen: Ferrari’s new 296 GTB.

 No horsing around

 If that price still sounds a lot, keep in mind that you’re effectively getting two Ferraris in one svelte, sexy package: a mid-engined V6 monster that somehow manages to snarl like a V12, with an electric-powered, silent-running supercar wedged inside it.

 Obviously this is a lot to take in and explain, so after flying 32 hours to the launch of the new car in Spain, Ferrari locked us in a room and subjected us to a presentation so long that it had an intermission and drinks break in the middle.

 As a result, I can tell you that the 3.0-litre engine in the 296 GTB is the first V6 Ferrari has ever made, and that by combining it with a single electric motor, it creates more power than the company’s V8-powered F8 Tributo – 80 kilowatts more, in fact – and even 22 kilowatts more than its titanic 6.5-litre V12 engine.
 In total, it makes a simply incredible 610 kilowatts, plus 740 newton metres, and it can happily spin to 8,500 rotations per minute, while its very loud twin turbochargers go all the way up to 180,000 rotations per minute.